tido/mei-traversals/README.md

 Collection of single dispatch and multiple dispatch functions to traverse the MEI structure.

-The type signature for all traversals are element -> Any`
+The type signature for all traversals are `element -> any`

 #### NOTE: This is an unstable moving target.